The poor in spirit

 What is the opposite of being poor in spirit?
 Being rich in spirit?
 No, the person who is poor in spirit is also rich in spirit-theirs is the Kingdom of heaven.

 We have to contrast the poor in spirit with the proud in spirit; they are strong in their own human abilities.
-The person who is not poor in spirit is one who has an arrogant spirit, perhaps with a facade of phony humility; an arrogant, unteachable spirit; a self-assertive spirit; a ruthless spirit that drives to get what it wants; a sensitive spirit that is easily offended; a dominating, strong spirit; a pushy spirit; an ambitious spirit; a spirit of self-preservation, always looking out for number one; an image-guarding spirit which guards and protects their image before people; a defensive spirit, always on the defensive.
+The person who is not poor in spirit is one who has an arrogant spirit, perhaps with a facade of phony humility; an arrogant, unteachable spirit; a self-assertive spirit; a ruthless spirit that drives to get what it wants; a sensitive spirit that is easily offended; a dominating, strong spirit; a pushy spirit; a controlling spirit, an ambitious spirit; a spirit of self-preservation, always looking out for number one; an image-guarding spirit which guards and protects their image before people; a defensive spirit, always on the defensive.
 All of these are the opposite of the poor in spirit.

 To be selfless is to be poor in spirit.
 There are people who are so lost in God that self is no longer their burden.